34 Pages Posted: 29 Jun 2013 Last revised: 24 Sep 2015

-This paper shows that with reference-dependent preferences, the relationship between an individual’s suicidal tendency and her test performance may not be inversely related as standard economic models of suicide would predict.
-Using survey data of South Korean secondary school students, I show that the relationship between suicidal ideation and test performance is consistent with reference-dependent preferences.
-When a student’s rank in the high-stakes College Scholastic Ability Test falls below her rank in a prior national examination, she exhibits greater suicide risks.
-The findings highlight the potential adverse consequences of disappointment in high-stakes testing and suggest that suicide risks may also be high among high-achievers.
+This paper offers a novel explanation for why even high-performing individuals may have a high suicidal tendency when preferences are reference-dependent.
+Using survey data of South Korean secondary school students, this paper demonstrates that the relationship between suicidal ideation and test performance is consistent with the reference-dependent explanation.
+When a student’s rank in the high-stakes College Scholastic Ability Test falls below her expectation, she exhibits a higher likelihood of having suicidal ideation.
+The findings highlight the potentially adverse consequences of disappointment in high-stakes testing and suggest that the risk of suicide may be significant among high achievers too.